towo111/checkchanges/README.md

 # checkchanges
 Checks for changes in given folders and executes command on change.

-Install using npm -g install.
+Install using npm -g install

 Usage: checkchanges [folderToWatch [...]] '[COMMAND]'